 - Home owners and renters insurance.
 Homeowners and renters insurance coverage both damage to our property, theft or loss of our property and may also cover liability if someone is injured on our property.

 - Health insurance.
-Most of us are now required to have health insurance, whether it is provided by your employer, obtained privately, or provided through Medicare or Medicaid.
+Health insurance, may be provided by your employer, obtained privately, or provided through Medicare or Medicaid.
 Additionally, some employers provide dental and vision insurance.
+Conflicts often arise over coverage of conditions or injuries.

 - Other insurance.
 Insurance can be purchased for any other significant loss, including travel and pet insurance.